una-auxme/paf/doc/06_perception/experiments/model_evaluation/README.md

 If the best detection results are the most important, the `v8x` version and `nas` family should be analyzed further with more images and situations.

+For segmentation, also `sam` and `fast-sam` was tested. `Sam` needs multiple seconds for inference and is like `fast-sam` not suitable at all for Carla, as they segment the entire image and e.g. segment individual windows of a car or building.

 | ![1619_TF_faster-rcnn.jpg](asset-copies/1619_TF_faster-rcnn.jpg) |
 |:--:|
 | ^ *Pylot - Faster RCNN (26ms)* ^ |